erin-noe-payne/scheming/README.md

 # Changelog

+## v1.3.0

+ - Flag construction of schema instances as initialization, so that initializing a scheming model does not count as changes that will propagate on internal watches.
+ - Fix a bug where multiple changes to an array of nested schemas was not correctly capturing the change state.
+ - Polyfill array mutating functions that forces a clone and re-assignment so that otherwise mutating changes are captured.

 ## v1.2.0

  - Added `setThrottle` method to allow for different throttling strategies for change resolution on scheming models.